Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 They can profoundly shape a student’s experience in college.

-- It does not matter if you attend a top-ranked school if it does not fit your needs, because you will most likely end up not performing as well.
+- It does not matter if you attend a top-ranked school that does not fit your needs, because you will most likely end up not performing as well.
+After all, you do want to enjoy college.

-In this guide, we provide you with a holistic overview of eight top-ranked pre-med programs, so you can be both ambitious and well-informed in your application process!
+In this guide, we provide you with a holistic overview of over a dozen top-ranked pre-med programs, so you can be both ambitious and well-informed in your application process!

 What makes a great pre-med school?